-- The current and future infrastructure needs of the Port; - The market demands for multimodal transportation services in the Greater Toronto Hamilton Area (GTHA); - The environmental and social aspects of the Port lands and its role in the broader waterfront; - Community, stakeholder and municipal aspirations for the future of the Port and surrounding areas; and, - The Port's role as an economic driver in the City of Oshawa and GTHA region.
+- The current and future infrastructure needs of the Port; - The market demands for multimodal transportation services in the Greater Toronto Hamilton Area (GTHA); - The environmental and social aspects of the Port lands and its role in the broader waterfront: - Community, stakeholder and municipal aspirations for the future of the Port and surrounding areas; and, - The Port's role as an economic driver in the City of Oshawa and GTHA region.

-HOPA will review the Land Use Plan every 5 years, per the requirements of the Canada Marine Act.
+HOPA will review the Land Use Plan every 5 years, per the requirements of the Canada Marine Act, and in consultation with the City of Oshawa, the Central Lake Ontario Conservation Authority (CLOCA), other stakeholders and the public.
 The Land Use Plan for the Port of Oshawa is distinct from municipal or other land use planning documents.
 It is a framework that will guide the Port's evolution, and not a legislated land use code or a detailed master plan.